 docker run -d --rm \ -e CVMFS_CLIENT_PROFILE=single \ -e CVMFS_REPOSITORIES=sft.cern.ch,... \ --cap-add SYS_ADMIN \ --device /dev/fuse \ --volume /cvmfs:/cvmfs:shared \ cvmfs/service:2.8.0-1

-Note that if you run multiple nodes (a cluster), you should use
+If you run multiple nodes (a cluster), use

 -e CVMFS_HTTP_PROXY to set a proper site proxy as described further down.